bennyhuo/KotlinBlogTranslation/original/Kotlin 1.1.2 is out.md

 {% endraw %}

  [Here](https://github.com/JetBrains/kotlin-examples/blob/master/maven/dagger-maven-example/pom.xml)  is a complete example of the POM file with Java-Kotlin code support and tests.
-Please note that <code>kapt</code> is still not supported for IntelliJ IDEA’s own build system.
+Please note that `kapt` is still not supported for IntelliJ IDEA’s own build system.
 Launch the build from the “Maven Projects” toolbar whenever you want to re-run the annotation processing.
 ## Inline Method Refactoring

 We’ve finally implemented the support for Inline Method (Function) in Kotlin code.